software-students-fall2023/3-python-package-exercise-sst3/README.md

 Please add `from sstgame import randomGame` to import the random game module

+## Import Anagram Game

+Please add `from sstgame import anagram` to import the anagram game module

 ### madlibs Function

 To use the madlibs function you may pass in your own madlib text file if you would like to use your own custom madlibs.